-- This sequence is used in stations where there is a significant difference in the size of the pumps, and when only one pump is to be allowed to run at a time.
+- 1. This sequence is used in stations where there is a significant difference in the size of the pumps, and when only one pump is to be allowed to run at a time.
 When there is a need for more pumping, the smaller pump is turned off and the next larger pump is called to run.
 As the need for pumping decreases, the larger pump is turned off and a smaller pump is called to run in its place (provided the Off Levels are staggered). - 2.
-The Lag Pump Delay operates to give the check valve of the pump being turned off time to close before another pump is called to run. - Discrete Inputs programmed as Pump 1-3 Disable inputs should be used to disable pumps that are not able to run.
+The Lag Pump Delay operates to give the check valve of the pump being turned off time to close before another pump is called to run. - 3.
+Discrete Inputs programmed as Pump 1-3 Disable inputs should be used to disable pumps that are not able to run.
 It is critical that the largest pump in the group, have some type of pump fault logic connected to the respective Pump Disable discrete input. - 4.
 Discrete Inputs programmed as Sequence Inputs 1-3 will not function when using this sequence. - 5.
 Parameter P.39 has no effect on this sequence. - 6.
-The Pump Stop Mode (Parameter P.17) has no effect on this sequence. - Automatic Alternation Enable/Disable (Parameter P.18) has no effect on this sequence. - 8.
+The Pump Stop Mode (Parameter P.17) has no effect on this sequence. - 7.
+Automatic Alternation Enable/Disable (Parameter P.18) has no effect on this sequence. - 8.
 The External Alternation feature will not function when using this sequence. - 9.
-The On Generator (Parameter P.15) has no effect on this sequence.
+The On Generator (Parameter P.15) has no effect on this sequence. - 10.
+Time Based Alternation using Parameter P.51 will not function when using this sequence.